privacyguides/privacyguides.org/docs/financial-services.md

     [:octicons-eye-16:](https://anonyome.com/privacy-policy/){ .card-link title="Privacy Policy" }
     [:octicons-info-16:](https://support.mysudo.com/hc/en-us){ .card-link title=Documentation}

+MySudo's virtual cards are currently only available via their iOS app.

 ### Criteria

 **Please note we are not affiliated with any of the projects we recommend.** In addition to [our standard criteria](about/criteria.md), we have developed a clear set of requirements to allow us to provide objective recommendations.
 We suggest you familiarize yourself with this list before choosing to use a project, and conduct your own research to ensure it's the right choice for you.